 If you or someone you know is addicted to Xanax, seek help before the addiction worsens.
 The Recovery Village has trained teams of medical experts who understand the difficulties of living with Xanax addiction.
-Enrolling in a rehabilitation program helps many people remove Xanax addiction from their lives while also treating any mental illnesses or disorders that they might have, including panic attacks or anxiety.
+Enrolling in a rehabilitation program has helped many people recover from Xanax addiction.

 - Blue footballs